Tamasha-Ab/journaling-app/README.md

    Visualize mood trends using a pie chart.
    View journal entry frequency using a bar chart.

-   3. Theming:
-   Supports light and dark modes.

-   4. Persistent Storage:
+   3. Persistent Storage:
    Saves journal entries locally using AsyncStorage.

 ## Design Decisions and Architecture

-   1. Component-Based Architecture
-      The app is structured using reusable components like ThemedView, JournalProvider, and Dashboard.

-      Context API is used for state management (JournalContext) to share data (e.g., journal entries) across components.

-   2. Data Persistence
+   1. Data Persistence
       AsyncStorage is used to persist journal entries locally, ensuring data is retained even after the app is closed.

-   3. Charts and Visualization
+   2. Charts and Visualization
       react-native-chart-kit is used for rendering charts (pie and bar charts) to provide insights into user data.

-   4. Routing
+   3. Routing
       expo-router is used for navigation, enabling a tab-based layout with screens for "Journal" and "Dashboard."

+   4. Component-Based Architecture
+      Context API is used for state management (JournalContext) to share data (e.g., journal entries) across components.
+      The app is structured using reusable components like ThemedView, JournalProvider, and Dashboard.

 ## Known Limitations and Future Improvements